 - Lifetime ISA

-For those who aren’t particularly risk-averse, the Stocks and Shares ISA tax benefits, along with the potential for the strong returns on your investment, make this type of ISA a shrewd investment tool.
+For those who aren’t particularly risk-averse, the Stocks and Shares ISA tax benefits, along with the potential for solid returns on your investment, make this type of ISA a shrewd investment tool.

 Claiming back tax